GoogleChrome/web.dev/src/site/content/en/blog/state-of-css-2022/index.md

 cooperative browser feature releases, with a collaborative goal to implement 14 features!

+{% Aside %}
+  Watch the talk [The State of CSS](https://www.youtube.com/watch?v=Xy9ZXRRgpLk) from Google I/O '22:
+  {% YouTube "Xy9ZXRRgpLk" %}
+{% endAside %}

 ## Overview

-This post is the article form of the talk given at Google IO 2022.
+This post is the article form of [the talk](https://www.youtube.com/watch?v=Xy9ZXRRgpLk) given at Google IO 2022.
 It's not meant to be an in-depth guide on each feature, rather an introduction and brief overview to pique your interest, providing breadth instead of depth.
 If your interest is piqued, check the end of a section for resource links to more information.